juanca-jimi/FungiClassifier/README.md

 This project is to be executed in fulfillment of the requirements of the CSC-431 Intro to Software Engineering course project.

 Team Members:
--JuanCarlos Jimenez @juanca-jimi
+- JuanCarlos Jimenez @juanca-jimi
--Nolan McCarter @nolanmccarter
+- Nolan McCarter @nolanmccarter
--Matthew Rossi @ross-i
+- Matthew Rossi @ross-i